Screenshots may differ slightly depending on software version.

-Via tools that augment a factorial into an RSM design, Design-Expert (DX) makes this iterative “SCO” strategy easy.
-Version 13 of DX goes even farther by enabling users to modify their design space—a breakthrough development.
+Via tools that augment a factorial into an RSM design, Stat-Ease makes this iterative “SCO” strategy easy.
 It does so not only for process factors, but also mixture components (very tricky to do while maintaining constraints on the total).
-Via V13’s new modify design space (MDS) tool you can expand or shrink your experimental region, thus shifting the focus as you like based on initial results.
+Via the modify design space (MDS) tool you can expand or shrink your experimental region, thus shifting the focus as you like based on initial results.

 See how MDS works by working through the following case study.
 For further details on design-space modification, see Strategies for Sequential Experimentation, by Martin Bezener.

 This tutorial demonstrates the application of MDS to a polymerization done via reactive extrusion (REX).
 It illustrates the application of multiple linear constraints (MLC) to a response surface method (RSM) process optimization.
 The polymer engineers aim to maximize flexural strength of the REX-made plastic.
 The MLC prevents dangerous setups at high throughput with low screw speed.
 This combination will likely blow the seals on the extruder and thus must be avoided.